BeardedKraken13/PS1-OPL-CFG-Database/README.md

-# The Open PS2 Loader CFG Database Project
+# The Open PS2 Loader CFG Database Project for PS1

 ## Goal
 This is a collection of CFG files for use with [Open PS2 Loader](https://github.com/ifcaro/open-ps2-loader).